mkaz/hastie/README.md

   * sub-directories are only one level deep

-The usage of hastie is just as a template engine, it does not copy over and images, have a built-in web server or any of the other features that jekyll has.
+The usage of hastie is just as a template engine, it does not copy over any images, does not have a built-in web server or any of the other features that jekyll has.

 I keep the `public` directory full with all of the assets for the site such as images, stylesheets, etc and hastie copies in the html files.
 So if you delete a template it won't be removed from `public`

 Data available to templates: